 In 2022 a new sampling methodology was introduced to ensure SILC will be able to meet the precision requirements specified in the IESS regulation.
-Waves 1 and 2 were selected using this methodology in SILC 2023.
-Waves 3, 4, 5 and 6 come from the 2018 sampling frame, using the previous sample selection methodology in place since 2014.
+Wave 1 was selected using this methodology in SILC 2022.
+Waves 2, 3, 4 and 5 come from the 2018 sampling frame, while wave 6 comes from the 2014 sampling frame, using the previous sample selection methodology in place since 2014.

-The following is a brief overview of the revised SILC sample methodology, from which wave 1 of SILC 2023 was selected:
+The following is a brief overview of the revised SILC sample methodology, from which wave 1 of SILC 2022 was selected: